 What is Success, Anyway?

-As I’ve thought about this and listened to what others have to say, I find myself concluding that success is bigger than how many tasks we complete, how much money we earn, whether somebody buys our product or service, or someone else’s approval.
+As I’ve thought about this and listened to what others have to say, I find myself coming to the conclusion that success is bigger than how many tasks we complete, how much money we earn, whether somebody buys our product or service, or someone else’s approval.
 All too often in our busy lives we focus so much on doing that we forget completely about being.

 Along similar lines, I was talking with one of my friends last night about a conversation he had earlier in the day where they were discussing wealth, a word we commonly associate with success in our culture.
 Each person was asked, “What is wealth to you?”
 For one person it was $10 Million in assets plus a certain amount of consistent monthly income.
 Others wanted to include more than money.
 They would not feel wealthy with all the money in the world if they did not also have wealth in the areas of good relationships and good health, to name a few.
 Most people were unable to clearly define how they would know if they were wealthy.

 Just as most people are unable to clearly define wealth, I find most people are unable to clearly define success.
-As I have explored this, I have determined that one of the reasons we have so much difficulty is that we tend to look outside of ourselves to see if we are successful.
+As I have explored this, I have determined that one of the reasons we have so much difficulty is that we have a tendency to look outside of ourselves to see if we are successful.
 What if we took the opposite approach and began looking inside?

 Barbara DeAngeles offers some thoughts on this in her book “Secrets About Life Every Woman Should Know”.
 She says, “Instead of defining your success by what you have achieved or acquired, why not begin defining your success by how much you are growing each day?”
 She then suggests throwing away your to-do list and replacing it with one commitment: “Today I want to grow into the best human being I can be… I want to learn as much as I can and grow as much as I can with whatever comes my way.”